Can I Get Paid to Write a Blog about… ANYTHING?

 Note: You can only republish 10 posts per day.

-Default Cross-post License
+Default Cross-Post License

 This will set the license for each post.
 Choose All Rights Reserved so others can’t copy, distribute, or use your work without your permission.
 Choose CC 4.0 BY licenses if you want to allow people to use your content for non-commercial purposes if they give you credit.

-Default Cross-link Status
+Default Cross-Link Status

 This is a pretty useful feature that will show that you’ve cross-linked your content.
-If set to Yes, it will display a link at the bottom of your WordPress post saying the post was published on Medium.
+If set to Yes, it will display a link at the bottom of your WordPress post saying the post published on Medium.

 Similarly, it will display a link at the bottom of your Medium post that points back to your original WordPress post.